 '''

-Here's an example of how to add an RNode Multi interface

-using the RNode LoRa transceiver.

-[[RNode Multi Interface]]

-type = RNodeMultiInterface

-Enable interface if you want to use it!

-interface_enabled = True

-Serial port for the device

-port = /dev/ttyACM0

-You can configure the RNode to send

-out identification on the channel with

-a set interval by configuring the

-following two parameters.

-id_callsign = MYCALL-0

-id interval = 600

 A subinterface

 [[[HIGHDATARATE]]]

 Subinterfaces can be enabled and disabled in of themselves

-interface_enabled = True
+interface enabled = True

 Set frequency to 2.4GHz

-frequency = 2400000000
+frequency = 24000000000

 Set LoRa bandwidth to 1625 KHz

 bandwidth = 1625000

 Set TX power to 0 dBm (0.12 mW)

 txpower = 0

 The virtual port, only the manufacturer

 or the person who wrote the board config

-can tell you what it will be for which
+can tell vou what it will be for which

 physical hardware interface

 vport = 1

 Select spreading factor 5.
 Valid

 range is 5 through 12, with 5

 being the fastest and 12 having

 the longest range.

 spreadingfactor = 5

 Select coding rate 5.
 Valid range

 is 5 throough 8, with 5 being the

-'''

-'''

 fastest, and 8 the longest range.

 codingrate = 5

 It is possible to limit the airtime

 utilisation of an RNode by using the

 following two configuration options.

 The short-term limit is applied in a

 window of approximately 15 seconds,

 and the long-term limit is enforced

 over a rolling 60 minute window.
 Both

 options are specified in percent.

 airtime_limit_long = 100

 airtime_limit_short = 100

-[[LOWDATARATE]]]
+[[[LOWDATARATE]]]

 Subinterfaces can be enabled and disabled in of themselves

 interface enabled = True

 Set frequency to 865.6 MHz

 frequency = 865600000

 The virtual port, only the manufacturer

+'''

+'''

 or the person who wrote the board config

 can tell you what it will be for which

 physical hardware interface

 vport = 0

 Set LoRa bandwidth to 125 KHz

 bandwidth = 125000

 Set TX power to 0 dBm (0.12 mW)

 txpower = 0

 Select spreading factor 7.
 Valid

 range is 5 through 12, with 5

 being the fastest and 12 having

 the longest range.

 spreadingfactor = 7

 Select coding rate 5.
 Valid range

 is 5 throough 8, with 5 being the

 fastest, and 8 the longest range.

 codingrate = 5

 It is possible to limit the airtime

 utilisation of an RNode by using the

 following two configuration options.

 The short-term limit is applied in a

-window of approximately 15 seconds,
+window of approximately 15 seconds.

 and the long-term limit is enforced

 over a rolling 60 minute window.
 Both

+options are specified in percent.

+airtime_limit_long = 100

+airtime limit short = 100

 '''